epsilon537/boxlambda/_drafts/sd-and-fs-bring-up.markdown

 	);
 ```

 The Wishbone signals plug straight into the test SoC's system bus.
-The SDCard interface signal goes straight to the top-level ports.
+The SD Card interface signals go straight to the top-level ports.
 I currently don't have interrupts hooked up.